-I learned this tip the hard way, and it took multiple moves to finally nail down this sanity saving tape.
+I learned this tip the hard way, and it took multiple moves to finally nail down this sanity saving tip down.
 You can only pack up the same boxes so many times without going insane.

-I even go as far as designating one spot for all of the boxes to go once packed.
-Preferably a place I can keep in sight so I can make sure my girls aren’t trying to open them
+I even go as far as designating one spot for all of the boxes to go, once packed.
+Preferably a place I can keep in sight so I can make sure my girls aren’t trying to open them up.

 Designate ONE Box for them to Keep Their Favorite Toys